magesuite/magepack/README.md

 ## Results

-Here are our tests results, running on local development environment with clean Magento 2.3.4, sample data, all caches enabled and following optimizations:
+Here are our tests results, testing homepage on local development environment with clean Magento 2.3.4, sample data, all caches enabled and following optimizations:

 -   JavaScript:
     -   `Merge JavaScript Files` - `Yes`.